lxc/linuxcontainers.org/CONTRIBUTING.md

 * Sign-off each commit individually, even when it is part of a larger set.
 * If multiple authors are participating, sign-off each commit individually by their author.

+You can for example use [git commit -s](https://www.git-scm.com/docs/git-commit#Documentation/git-commit.txt--s) to sign-off each commit.

 # Commits

 * Prefer smaller commits over large commits: For example one for each section
 * Add useful messages to your commits, that describe the content or changes

 # Style & Content

+## Language

+The standard language for this project is American English (AE).

+Translations for other languages are possible and appreciated.
+See [Translations](CONTRIBUTING.md#translations) below for details.

 ## Text- & Programming-Languages used